pivotal/blog/content/post/Quoted_and_unqouted_template_variables_in_Concourse_CI.md

 title: Quoted and unqouted template variables in Concourse CI
 ---

 [Concourse CI](https://concourse-ci.org/) is a powerful testing tool, and it is highly flexible and configurable.
 The integrated template engine replaces [placeholders](https://en.wikipedia.org/wiki/Placeholder) (named "variables" in CI) with content from external input.
-This system allows to create a pipeline definitions without exposing credentials to any outsider, or it allows to store volatile data (like version numbers) in external files, close together.
+This system allows to create a pipeline definitions without exposing credentials to anyone except the person setting up the pipeline, or it allows to store volatile data (like version numbers) in external files, close together.

 A lesser known fact is that Concourse supports two different types of placeholders, quoted and unquoted.

 # What is a placeholder?

-A placeholder is a piece in the pipeline definition which is defined somewhere else.
+A placeholder is a string in the pipeline definition which is defined somewhere else.
 This can be a name, a version number, a password, a ssh key, basically anything.
-Often this is used to hide credentials from anyone who can see or modify the code for the pipeline.
+Often this is used to hide credentials from anyone who can see or modify the code of the pipeline.
 Only in the end, when the pipeline is loaded using "[fly set-pipeline](https://concourse-ci.org/setting-pipelines.html)", the placeholders are replaced with the real data.

 ### How to specify a placeholder

-A variable, or placeholder, is specified using one of two different syntax:
+A variable, or placeholder, is specified using one of two different syntax forms:

 - ((variable))
 - {{variable))